sudipme/sudipme/README.md

 # Hi there! 👋

 I'm Sudip Halder, a computer science undergraduate at Indian Institute of Information Technology SriCity.
-I'm passionate about web and iOS development and enjoy working with technologies like Python, Swift, TensorFlow.
+I'm passionate about web and iOS development and enjoy working with technologies like Python, Swift, TensorFlow and more.

 ## 🔧 Technologies & Tools

 - Programming Languages: C, C++, Python, Swift
 - Web Framework: Django
 - iOS Framework: SwiftUI
-- Machine Learning: Currently learning and experimenting!
+- Machine Learning: Currently learning and experimenting with Numpy, SciKit-learn and TensorFlow.
 - Version Control: Git

 ## 🟢 Deployed Projects